 The ULP-TASK PHY specifies a physical layer based on amplitude shift keying with ternary sequence spreading.
 This PHY allows implementation of transceivers with low complexity, and enables ultra-low power consumption.
 As an important feature, this PHY also supports communications in both coherent and non-coherent modes of reception, thereby allowing tradeoff between the receiver complexity and performance.

 The ULP-GFSK PHY provides the mentioned benefits by the availability of higher data rates, reduced overhead in the PPDU, TX power control and an option to create asymmetric links.
 The asymmetric links allow reduction of the transmission power and receiver sensitivity in the end devices which further prolong battery life.
-In addition, the ULP-GFSK PHY provides options to interoperate with the MR-FSK PHY.
+In addition, the ULP-GFSK PHY provides options to interoperate with the existing MR-FSK PHY.
 A wide range of applications will benefit from the energy savings enabled by the ULP-GFSK PHY including electronic shelf labels, home area networks, smart irrigation systems and smart metering.